stradivari96/stradivari96.github.io/content/dsa.md

 ## Binary Search

-Remember it can be used on a range.
+Remember it can be used on a range of values

 ---